tdorssers/TeslaPy/README.md

 * An email registered in another region (e.g. auth.tesla.cn) is also supported.
 * Captcha verification support if required by the login form.

-The constructor takes two arguments required for authentication (email and password) and six optional arguments: a passcode getter function, a factor selector function, a captcha resolver function, a verify SSL certificate bool, a proxy server URL, the maximum number of retries or an instance of the `teslapy.Retry` class and a User-Agent string.
+The constructor takes two arguments required for authentication (email and password) and eight optional arguments: a passcode getter function, a factor selector function, a captcha resolver function, a verify SSL certificate bool, a proxy server URL, the maximum number of retries or an instance of the `teslapy.Retry` class, a User-Agent string and a relative or absolute path to the cache file.

 The class will use `stdio` to get a passcode, factor and captcha by default.
 The convenience method `api()` uses named endpoints listed in *endpoints.json* to perform calls, so the module does not require changes if the API is updated.
 Any error message returned by the API is raised as an `HTTPError` exception.
 Additionally, the class implements the following methods:

 | Call | Description |
 | --- | --- |